alaeddinebenhassir/blog.xoztechs/content/post/UNIX linux history & licensing.md

 * the phylosophy of unix
 * the roots of linux
-* the free software phylosophy
+* the free software philosophy
 * licencing

 and this what what i tried to cover in this artical.